Qualcomm Stock Has New Growth Drivers

-As the smartphones market is slowing down, Qualcomm (NSDQ:QCOM) the world leading supplier of chips for smartphones, has developed new products and applications that could increase its revenue and profits and drive its stock higher.
-On December 8, Qualcomm announced a collaboration with Microsoft (NSDQ:MSFT) to enable Windows 10 on mobile devices by using Qualcomm's next-generation Snapdragon processors.
+As the smartphones market is slowing down, Qualcomm (NASDAQ:QCOM) the world leading supplier of chips for smartphones, has developed new products and applications that could increase its revenue and profits and drive its stock higher.
+On December 8, Qualcomm announced a collaboration with Microsoft (NASDAQ:MSFT) to enable Windows 10 on mobile devices by using Qualcomm's next-generation Snapdragon processors.
 Cristiano Amon, executive vice president, Qualcomm Technologies, commented:

 “Qualcomm Snapdragon processors offer one of the world’s most advanced mobile computing features, including Gigabit LTE connectivity, advanced multimedia support, machine learning and superior hardware security features, all while supporting thin, fan-less designs and long battery life.
 With compatibility with the Windows 10 ecosystem, the Qualcomm Snapdragon platform is expected to support mobility to cloud computing and redefine how people will use their computer devices.”

 In my opinion, the collaboration with Microsoft to enable Windows 10 on mobile devices will benefit both companies.
 Running Windows 10 with applications like "Office" on tablets would transform these devices into a real computer, enabling users to work on tablets not just reading documents and browsing the web.

 In another significant development, on December 7, Qualcomm announced that it conducted a live demonstration and provided a commercial sampling of the world’s first 10-nanometer server processor.
 According to the company, the new processor is well fitted to confront most typical data centers workloads, since it is optimized to deliver both power efficiency and high performance.